Showing 1 - 6 of 6 Records

 Pauper Accounts

-- These records were returned to the Secretary of State from selectmen and various officers documenting the care provided to people living in those towns and the costs associated.
+- These records were returned to the Secretary of State from town selectmen and other municipal officers documenting the care and costs associated with providing for indigent town residents.

 Augusta Mental Health Institute (AMHI)

-- The Augusta Mental Health Institute (AMHI) began in 1840 as the Maine Insane Hospital.
-Mental health advocate Dorothea Dix was a consultant on the project, believing fresh air and removal from the stresses of society were important for patient care.
+- The Augusta Mental Health Institute (AMHI) was founded in 1840 as the Maine Insane Hospital.
+Mental health advocate Dorothea Dix consulted on the project, and believed fresh air and removal from the stresses of society were important for patient care.
 Tragically, 27 patients died when the hospital caught fire on December 4, 1850.
-The hospital was later known as the Augusta Insane Asylum.
-The name changed again in 1913 to the Augusta State Hospital, and in 1973 to the Augusta Mental Health Institute.
-AMHI closed in 2004, replaced by Riverview Psychiatric Center on the same campus.
+The hospital’s campus expanded over the course of the nineteenth and twentieth centuries and it was known under a variety of names: the Augusta Insane Asylum, Augusta State Hospital (1913), and finally the Augusta Mental Health Institute (1973).
+AMHI’s aging infrastructure was closed as a medical facility in 2004, replaced by Riverview Psychiatric Center on the same campus.
+The AMHI campus has undergone several renovation campaigns and now houses multiple state agencies.